 Pros and Cons of Written Employee Contracts

-To sum it up, an employment contract is a document that both you and your employee sign that dictates the terms of your professional relationship.
+There are times and places for written employee contracts.
 There is no requirement that you have to enter into a written employee contract with every employee that you have.
-Indeed, most employees in the United States do not work under an employment contract.
 However, there are some situations in which it makes sense to enter into an employment contract with your employees.

 First and foremost, a good employment contract will spell out what exactly you expect the employee to do (the parameters of their job).
 In addition, the contract will spell out what your employee can expect from you (normally a salary).
 However, there are other terms that you can include in an employment contract, such as: